Content created: 2011-09-12

 Poetry, as Aristotle discusses it, is not just the "Roses are red, violets are blue" kind we usually first think of.
 It is much broader than that, and indeed he usually seems to illustrate his arguments by references to stage dramas.
 (The present passage would probably make perfectly good sense if one replaced the word "poetry" with "theatre" and "poet" with "actor" or "playwright" throughout.)
-In case it helps, here is the elegantly worded definition provided by the Britannica Concise Encyclopedia (available these days as a particularly desirable tablet and smart phone app):
+In case it helps, here is the elegantly worded definition provided by the Britannica Concise Encyclopedia (alas no longer available these days as a smart-phone app):

 Poetry: Writing that formulates a concentrated imaginative awareness of experience in language chosen and arranged to create a specific emotional response through its meaning, sound, and rhythm. …

 The Britannica writer wrongly suggests that poetry must be written in order to exist.
 That is nonsense, of course.
 (It is venerable nonsense —we see Aristotle doing the same thing— but it is still nonsense.)
 However, the rest of the wording is pretty good.
-(The full Encyclopedia Britannica argues that poetry is not definable.)
+(The full Encyclopedia Britannica, in contrast, argues that poetry is not definable.)

 (For Aristotle, poetry contrasted saliently with rhetoric, the art of persuasion by reasoned argument.
 Like many later philosophers, Aristotle and his teacher Plato were both intrigued by the relationship between language and truth —and morality, for that matter— and saw the study of rhetoric as a way of examining that relationship.
 But I digress …)